zealsprince/lc-malfunctions/README.md

 This malfunction appears after the ship goes back into orbit.
 It overwrites all routing commands and steers the ship to a random moon at no cost.
 No information about the moon or the weather is given to the players forcing them to possibly go on a tough expedition.

 A warning is given after the ship enters orbit.
+The terminal routing will be blocked until the ship leaves the rerouted planet.

 ### (Planned) Atomic Misalignment / Teleporter Malfunction ###